Kaiserslautern: Notable attractions

-Better known as the 'Dino Park' because of its lifesize dinosaur models, the Gartenschau is open from April through October and is popular with families.
+Better known as the 'Dino Park' because of its life-size dinosaur models, the Gartenschau is open from April through October and is popular with families.
 Having begun as a series of botanical displays and enjoying success at the first State Garden Exhibition of Rhineland-Palatinate in Kaiserslautern in 2000, this 54 acre park has been transformed into one of the most multi-dimensional cultural centres in Germany.